-Here you can view example models submitted by others and to submit your own examples.
+Here you can view example models submitted by others and to submit your own examples, and download many additional example models not bundled with the Analytica installer.

 Go to the Analytica wiki home page (http://lumina.com/wiki/) to find all sorts of information on Analytica including additional information on Analytica functions, frequently asked questions (FAQs) and their answers, guides to modeling, what's new in Analytica, and much more.